shielings/waltonpedia/README.md

 ### Caveats and clinical governance

 - This wiki will not hold any patient identifying data at all.
-It's primary purpose is administrative help.
+Its primary purpose is administrative help.
 It can therefore be hosted outside of the NHS.
 - There should be training and regular reminders to staff to understand that this is the equivalent of a printed junior doctors handbook written by their peers.
 It does not constitute official Walton Centre policies and procedures, which must be consulted separately
 - This is not a replacement for any of the previous ways of passing on information.
 They will all work together.
 For example, the intranet should still be used to access a formal guideline, but you may need to ask someone verbally how to find it.
 You may need an email to remind you to sign up for a grand round slot on the wiki.
 You might use the wiki to quickly look up a radiologist's phone number whilst organising a thrombectomy.
 - New and updated content will be reviewed by other editors to ensure it is accurate and clear